Endoscopy Technician

 Students receive a well-rounded education and training in the surgical technology program at San Jacinto College, including endoscopy equipment.
 This program combines classroom learning with supervised clinical practicums to ensure students know how to apply what they have learned.
 Graduates of this program are prepared to assist with various procedures, affording them flexibility when pursuing employment.

-Coursework completed as part of this program can be used to complete an associate’s in applied science, should a student wish to pursue further education.
+Coursework completed as part of this program can be used to complete an associate’s degree in applied science, should a student wish to pursue further education.
 This program has selective admissions and uses a scoring rubric to evaluate candidates.
 Applicants receive points for their GPA, grades on prerequisite coursework, and previous medical experience.
 Requirements for admission include completing a basic life support class, immunizations, a background check, and a drug screening.

 • Location: Pasadena, TX